-One of the most sought after plants in the bonsai world.
-It has a very high tolerance against drying out and low humidity during cooling off period.
-Very slow growing but with a slow growing pace is like aging a fine wine where this plant can live up to 50 years or more!!
+One of the most sought-after plants in the world of bonsai.
+It is extremely resistant to drying out and has low humidity throughout the cooling-off time.
+Very slow growing, but slow growth is like aging great wine since this plant can live for 50 years or more!!

-We recommend growing it in a humid environment, full sun outdoors or under grow lights and avoiding temperatures below 15 degrees C(59 degrees F).
-Also remove spent flowers as they tend to hold bacteria over time which can cause rotting of flowers and parts of crown.
-A bright healthy specimen ready to adorn you home , office or bonsai stand!
+We recommend growing it in a humid climate, in full daylight outside or under grow lights, and at temperatures no lower than 15 degrees Celsius (59 degrees F).
+Remove wasted flowers as well, as they tend to harbor germs over time, causing the rotting of blooms and crown components.
+A vibrant, vigorous specimen that is ready to beautify your house, office, or bonsai stand!

-The Adenium Nova Somalense is a smaller plant than the Adenium Obesum and requires much less light.
-However, this plant can still grow to a relatively large size if under the right circumstances.
-The Adenium Nova Somalense likes to have more indirect light and less direct light.
-The color of this plant should be a deep rose or red along the edges with some striping in the petals.
+The Adenium Nova Somalense is a tiny plant that requires significantly less light than the Adenium Obesum.
+However, with the appropriate conditions, this plant can still grow to be quite enormous.
+The Adenium Nova Somalense prefers indirect light over direct light.
+This plant should have a deep rose or crimson color along the margins and some striping in the petals.

-The Adenium Nova Somalense is a charming, exotic yet easy-to-grow indoor house plant for the home or office.
-This succulent can be enjoyed by avid gardeners and newbies alike, and will bring a piece of the outdoors inside through its thick, spiny trunk and bright flowers.
-It is native to Somalia and Ethiopia, where it grows in arid sandy conditions.
+The Adenium Nova Somalense is a lovely, exotic, but simple-to-grow indoor house plant for the home or workplace.
+This succulent will bring a little of the outdoors inside with its thick, spiky trunk and vivid blossoms, making it suitable for both experienced and novice gardeners.
+It is indigenous to Somalia and Ethiopia, where it thrives in arid, sandy environments.

-As an indoor plant the Adenium is basically a tree and should be treated as such.
-It will take time and much patience to grow your Adenium into a large tree that gives exotic flowers that are worth of all the effort.
-Getting started is relatively simple.
-Plant it in a good potting compost and place it in a well-lit location – east or west facing window is ideal because it gives all day sunshine.
+The Adenium is essentially a tree as an indoor plant and should be handled as such.
+It will take time and dedication to grow your Adenium into a huge tree that produces exotic blossoms worth the effort.
+It is quite easy to get started.
+Plant it in good potting compost in a well-lit spot – an east or west-facing window is great because it receives all-day sunlight.

-Watering is important; don’t let the soil dry out but make sure not to over water as this will easily cause root rot.
-And once you see flower buds forming, don’t be afraid to give your plant some gentle help.
-Just remember: if you messed up, don’t throw away the plant just yet… try deflasking it but only do this if you know what you’re doing!
+Watering is essential; do not allow the soil to dry up, but do not overwater as this will quickly cause root rot.
+And, once you see flower buds forming, don’t be hesitant to gently assist your plant.
+Remember, if you make a mistake, don’t throw away the plant just yet… Try deflating it, but only if you’re sure what you’re doing!